Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Had an issue with the images of the intro animation for medium and small screens.
 As the images were vertically positioned on large screens it was not fitting on small screens.
 I tried to use transform: rotate() property but it did not work for all images.
 I decided to edit the images in an editor and use the edit images with a media query for small and medium screens.

-- After create the burger navigation bar for medium and small screens I had a big challenge trying to figure out how to close it by clicking on the items.
+- After create the burger navigation bar for medium and small screens I had a big challenge trying to figure out how to close it by clicking on any of the nav items.
 After sharing this issue in the Code Institute Slack Comunity I was advised to use a for loop, and then I figure out a way to apply it.

 -